 I recall Dorothy Heathcote saying; avoid asking children questions that you know the answer to.
 As a teacher, there are a million questions that I would like to find out more about in relation to the OceanGate Titan disaster.
 Art should be about exploring such questions and understanding why five millionaires chose to take such risks.
 Is it a coincidence that they were all men?

 As an association NATD is concerned with fighting for a humanising curriculum.
 It is concerned with making sure that children get opportunities to experience and learn through drama at school and beyond.
 For the last nine years the Association has been chaired by Liam Harris.
 His contribution has been extraordinary.
 At times, he has single-handedly kept the Association from sinking.
 I am sure that many members of the association will have been touched by his thoughtful, sensitive and caring approach.
 Liam has got a new job in a secondary school in Sussex and has rightly recognised that he simply does not have the capacity to Chair the association any longer.
 Liam has been acting in a number of roles for NATD whilst also being Chair!
 He’s at times been head of IT, bursar or at least in charge of all banking arrangements, and secretary – making sure that minutes are uploaded.
-His efforts have been Herculean and our association would not exist if he’d not committed so much to it.
+His efforts have been Herculean, and our association would not exist if he’d not committed so much to it.

 I have agreed to step in as Chair for one year only, working alongside a wonderful Executive Committee.
-We all understand that we are seeking to further re-energise our association and in particular we invite all members to be more actively involved.
+We all understand that we are seeking to further re-energise our association and we invite all members to be more actively involved.
 In 2024 there will be a new Chair and new members of the NEC.
 If you think you could commit to greater involvement, please get in touch.
 Being a part of the NEC feeds your understanding of drama and education more widely and it gives you the chance to help shape the future of our association.

 Membership of NATD should mean that you commit to making sure that we support other drama educators via a formal democratic association.
 There are many forums, podcasts and individuals online who offer support to drama teachers for nothing.
 What makes NATD different is that it has paying members, a constitution and is run democratically by its members.
 In a bid to make the association more relevant and to attract greater membership, the NEC is currently working on key priorities that we would ask members to really get behind.
 These include:

-1. A series of set text workshops to support those teaching drama / theatre at GCSE and A level
+1. A series of set text workshops to support those teaching drama / theatre at GCSE and A level.

-2. A KS3 workshop that is available to specialists and non-specialists alike
+2. A KS3 workshop that is available to specialists and non-specialists alike.

-3. Providing an exceptional Journal that supports the promotion of educational drama theory and practice
+3. Providing an exceptional Journal that supports the promotion of educational drama theory and practice.

 4. Actively seeking to collaborate with National Drama to build bridges and alliances on behalf of drama teachers.